 “The World is a book, and those who do not travel read only a page” – St. Augustine

-Being an avid reader, I felt as though I could always relate to that quote.
-Countries are chapters, cities are paragraphes and the cultural is between the lines.
-Some people rush through the chapters, only scraping the surface and others spend long periods of time trying to truly understand what is in front of them.
+As an avid reader, I felt as though I could always relate to St. Augustine.
+Countries are chapters, cities are paragraphs and the culture is between the lines.
+Some people rush through, only scraping the surface while others spend long periods of time trying to truly understand what is in front of them.

 I grew up with a large family, with its members spread out around the Globe.
-Before Skype; the regular calls to Australia, Europe and America would be talked about for weeks.
+Before Skype, the regular calls to Australia, Europe and America would be talked about for weeks.
 I actually remember when my dad got Skype to speak to my brother, living in Australia, for the first time.
 We had dial-up internet and less than 1 million Skype users to compete with.
-Last I checked (a few years ago) Skype had easily cracked the 22 million mark.
-Skype then quickly spread through the family, leaving the older family members in Switzerland to sort out why the “internet” was so important.
-Nothing had changed much in 40 years.
-In 2010, I re-discovered that upon my first trip to Switzerland.

 The best thing about having family members living in various countries is that it constantly reminded us that there was more out there.
 The “should-be” family unions were always discussed, and spending a few hours travelling to see someone for lunch was expected.
 Ironically, I’ve almost always lived in small towns, the kind home to a few citizens who have never felt the need to leave the post code area.
 I think the contrast has always fed my desire to travel.